Guidance on SOP Creation for HR Department and Consultant Assistance

 V. Rangarajan

-Your one line query indicates that neither you are aware of the very concept of SOP nor you are interested in acquiring the required level knowledge and competency involved in the preparation.
-Just like that you want people to help just because you are in Hr and connected with cite.
+Your one-line query indicates that you are neither aware of the concept of SOP nor interested in acquiring the required level of knowledge and competency involved in its preparation.
+It seems like you expect people to help simply because you are in HR and connected with this site.

-Please be noted that it took one full year to prepare the draft of SOP and manual for me as a consultant for a client.
-Mere reading of the manual or sop of other organisation and trying to implement the same in your organisation is sure way of display of ignorance or incompetency.
+Please note that it took me a full year to prepare the draft of SOP and manual as a consultant for a client.
+Merely reading the manual or SOP of another organization and trying to implement the same in your organization is a sure way to display ignorance or incompetence.

-For god sake why not the present day generation of HR or any other professional to get into the bottom of the subject and acquire at least some practical exposure good or bad and learn out of this?
+For goodness' sake, why do the present-day generation of HR or any other professionals not delve into the subject matter and gain at least some practical exposure, be it good or bad, to learn from it?

 V. Rangarajan.